Arrival in Kathmandu and transer to the Hotel which is close to the multitude of shopping centre and restaurants.

 Lumba Samba Pass Trek – An Adventurous Journey to Eastern Nepal

 The journey takes place from the Kanchenjunga to the Makalu region, via the Lumba Sumba Pass.
-There will be occasional sightings of the Red Panda and the Snow Leopard along the Lumba Sumba Pass trail.
-The highest point of the Lumba Sumba pass trek is the Lumba Sumba pass, having an altitude of 5,177 meter above the sea level.
+There will be occasional sightings of the Red Panda and the Snow Leopard along with the Lumba Sumba Pass trail.
+The highest point of the Lumba Sumba pass trek is the Lumba Sumba pass, having an altitude of 5,177 meters above sea level.

 * Spectacular view of the Mt.
 Makalu and Kanchenjunga

 * Chance to see endangered species like the Red Panda and the Snow Leopard